openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/apb_i2cs.rst

       - The slave receives this address to determine which CSR the master intends to write to.

    - **ST_REGADDRACK**:
-      - After successfully receiving the CSR address, the slave enters this state and sends an acknowledgment.
+      - After successfully receiving the CSR address, the slave enters this state and sends an acknowledgment bit(ACK).
       - i2c_sda_o is driven low to indicate a successful acknowledgement.
       - The acknowledgment is released by driving i2c_sda_o high before a new transfer.